 An essay is nothing but a short piece of writing on a particular topic.
 What sets an essay apart is not just being error-free in terms of grammar and spelling but also the structure and flow of ideas in the essay.
 A basic but ideal structure to follow is:-

 1) Introduction:- This should contain a brief introduction of the topic with an explain the background of the topic.
 Use this section also to briefly mention your view on the topic before elaborating on that in the body paragraphs.

-The conclusion should also not be a place to introduce any new idea or thought but just a summarizing of your main argument using some of the strongest evidence supporting it.
+The conclusion should also not be a place to introduce any new idea or thought but just a summary of your main argument using some of the strongest evidence supporting it.